manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 `hitless_words` lets you create indexes that either do not have positional information (hitlists) at all, or skip it for specific keywords.

-Hitless index will generally use less space than the respective regular index (about 1.5x can be expected).
+Hitless index will generally use less space than the respective regular full-text index (about 1.5x can be expected).
 Both indexing and searching should be faster, at a cost of missing positional query and ranking support.

 If used in positional queries (e.g. phrase queries) the hitless words are taken out from them and used as operand without a position.
 For example if "hello" and "world" are hitless and "simon" and "says" are not hitless, the phrase query  `"simon says hello world"` will be converted to `("simon says" & hello & world)`, matching "hello" and "world" anywhere in the document and "simon says" as an exact phrase.